DarkSorrow/TexkyAuth/README.md

 ### Hackathon wanrning

 In order to acheive the sharing of contract between application and the user itself the claim were used as consent but in order to be compliant with standard this kind of action should fall inside the [FAPI](https://openid.net/wg/fapi/).
 A correct implementation would be to warn contract on creation that would be interacting with financial value.
 Other contract that wish to interact with health value should be implemented following the [HEART recommandations](https://openid.net/wg/heart/)

+### General warning

+The fact that an account could transfer to another account could create the problem of having the access to the account vulnerable with one application and having this application being exploited to send the ressources owned by the end user to another account (at least as long as its private key are used by a third party app).
+A way to mitigate this would be to add the option of multi factor authorisation for this action and / or a 3 days delay before the action is performed

 ## Directories